dee-kap/isbuiltin/README.md

 # isbuiltin

-Tells you if the string you pass in is a built-in node module
+Check if the module is a built-in node module.

 ## Install